 Further issues include: if there is a flaw, how easy is it to find and fix?
 How easy is it to look at the innards of the box and understand what they do and why they work?
 Maybe all the parts are labelled, or maybe none are.
 And what if the box breaks?
 Some designs will be easier to repair than others, and will break more or less often.

 Consider some tiny task performed inside the box.
 There could be dozens of parts, each performing this task, in the box.
 Or it might have the part only once, and use wires to access it from other places.
 Those are two different approaches to design.
-For example, a car could have an engine at each wheel, or could be designed with one engine that has wires going to each wheel.
-These designs are not equally good.
+For example, a car could have an engine at each wheel, or could be designed with one engine that has connections going to each wheel.
+Those designs aren't equal; in general, the one motor car is a better design.

 Knowledge structure is all these issues that are not part of the denotation.
 It's all the ways the knowledge of "how to multiply" can be different without changing that it multiplies.

 Knowledge structure exists in human minds too, although there's no easy way to see what the design is like or judge how good it is.
-This is the main reason why some people find it easier to adopt new ideas, apply existing ideas to new areas, change their ideas, and so on: because their ideas have a different internal structure or design.
+This is the main reason why some people find it easier to learn new ideas, actually use their ideas in their lives, apply existing ideas to new areas, change their ideas, and so on: because their ideas have a different internal structure or design.

 One consequence is that educators shouldn't just be concerned with whether a person learns the right answer.
 What also matters, often far more, is whether they have created well designed knowledge which they'll be able to change their mind about if it's mistaken, and will be able to apply to other fields, and will be able to make improvements to.
 It's not easy to tell if this is happening, but it happens more when people like a subject, care about the subject, think about it extensively, and so on.
 Voluntary learning creates better knowledge structure.

-The biggest offenders here are schools which focus on whether the child learned all the answers for the test.
-Schools focus entirely on denotation while neglecting knowledge structure.
+A huge offender here are schools, which focus on whether the child learned all the answers for the test.
+Schools focus on denotation while neglecting knowledge structure.